Femboy-Flix/D-Duino-32-SD-Nametag/README.md

 2. Connect your DSTIKE D-Duino-32 to your computer via USB.
 3. Click **Run** > **Upload current script as main script** to save the file on the ESP32.

+#### 5. Cange the Code
+if you want to cange the information the display show askt chat-gpt about writ your name on a 64-128 display via line and dot gaphics and copy past the generaded code
 ---

 ### Wiring Diagram